tmont/goa/README.md

 ```

 ### Controllers and factories
 So you need a controller.
-This *IS* an MC after all.

 A controller factory is a function that creates controllers.
 It
 takes three arguments: